- Further Education

 You'll need to start the review process as soon as possible, which can be done through your school or college.
 Keep the university informed of your plans, as there's a better chance they'll reserve the place for you.
 Make sure you send them your results by 31st August.

 Even if your remarks are successful, you may still not receive a place on your course.
 However, it's likely you'll be offered alternatives on similar courses, or be given the option to defer your university place until next year.

 If you go down this route, it's important to realise that there is no grade protection for marking reviews, so your marks and subject grades could be lowered, confirmed or raised following the review.
 Try to be honest with yourself about the likelihood of success, even though your university place may depend on it.
 Discuss this with your subject teacher before making a final decision.

 As mentioned earlier, you may also be liable for a charge, but this depends on whether the review is successful or not.
-If your subject award grade remains the same following a standard review of marking by AQA, you'll have to pay a fee of £43.45 per unit (as of January 2019).
+If your subject award grade remains the same following a standard review of marking by AQA, you'll have to pay a fee of £44.40 per unit.

 If you're not happy with the outcome of the review, you are welcome to submit an appeal.

 For more information on post-results services and fees, please see AQA's post-results services.